Gradients: When Markets Meet Fine-tuning -- A Distributed Approach to Model Optimisation: Gradients

 Tasks are created with a controlled distribution across categories to ensure balanced coverage:

-with parameters $\rho_{\text{instruct}} = 0.25$, $\rho_{\text{dpo}} = 0.1$, $\rho_{\text{grpo}} = 0.3$, and $\rho_{\text{image}} = 0.35$, at the time of writing this with these weightings being adjusted to complement the organic job proportions. \\
+with parameters $\rho_{\text{instruct}} = 0.25$, $\rho_{\text{dpo}} = 0.1$, $\rho_{\text{grpo}} = 0.3$, and $\rho_{\text{image}} = 0.35$, at the time of writing this with these weightings being adjusted to complement the organic job proportions.

 For each task, the system selects a pool of miners through a weighted probability mechanism designed to balance exploration and exploitation.
 Given a set of available miners $\mathcal{M} = \{m_1, m_2, ..., m_n\}$, selection weights are assigned as $w_i = \alpha$ if miner $m_i$ has not participated today, or $w_i = \max(s_i, \gamma)$ otherwise, where $\alpha$ is the default score for first daily participation (set to 2.0), $s_i$ is miner $m_i$'s average quality score from previous tasks, and $\gamma$ is the minimum score threshold (0.01).
-Miners are then sorted by weight and assigned position-based selection probabilities: